kw7oe/kw7oe.github.io/content/posts/aws-ec2-disk-space-full.md

 ...
 ```

-and your `df -hT` returning something like this:
+but your `df -hT` returning something like this:

 ```
 Filesystem     Type      Size  Used Avail Use% Mounted on